mavryk-network/mavryk-protocol/docs/shell/smart_rollup_node.rst

 Rust also proposes the ``wasm64-unknown-unknown`` compilation target.
-This target is **not** compatible with Tezos smart rollups, which only provide a 32bit address space.
+This target is **not** compatible with Tezos smart rollups, which only provides a 32bit address space.

 .. note::